 In 2004, Pioneer Tech began offering flexible classroom hours and teaching formats for the Practical Nursing program.
 This flexible format is available during daytime hours, Monday through Friday.
 Students have the flexibility to work through the program at their own pace with up to 24 months for completion.
 Students are encouraged to complete the program in 12 – 14 months; however, based on individual needs more or less time may be required.

 In 2012 Pioneer Tech renovated and added an additional 26,000 square feet calling it the Health Wing, which housed all health careers on campus.

-The Summer of 2019 an Emergency Services Training Center was built on the Northeast corner of the campus.
+In 2019 the Hartford Avenue property was purchased and began being used for Truck Driver Training.
+Also in the Summer of 2019 an Emergency Services Training Center was built on the Northeast corner of the campus.
 It opened for training in August of that year.

 In June of 2020, PTC broke ground on the Westward Expansion project.
 This affected Culinary Arts and Cosmetology programs and the addition made way for the Conference Center/Safe Room to house graduations and provide safety during severe weather.

 Today, approximately 500 students attend Pioneer Technology Center in full-time programs each year.
 Also, over 8,000 individuals take advantage of our Adult Training and Development and/or business and industry services training programs annually.
 The school employs approximately 97 full-time employees; and many short-term instructors.